aniolm9/spectra/README.md

 the development of this library.
 I would also like to thank Jordi Portell for his contributions in the code.

+### License
+This project is licensed under the BSD 3-clause license.
+The KissFFT library is also licensed under the BSD 3-clause license.
+The GSL library (only used in the energy detector) is licensed under the GPL-3.

 ## Build
 The compilation of this project is managed by CMake.
 You can either build the library or the different examples provided.